sean-smith/ReadingList/README.md

-ReadingList
+Reading List
 ===========

-This is a chrome extension that creates a reading list
+This is a chrome extension that creates a reading list.

+It allows a user to make a bookmark of their current tab then read it later.
+It clears the bookmark upon reading.